ucbpi/puppet-iptables/README.markdown

 This class also contains variables used by classes and defines under the iptables::ipv4 namespace, such as information about builtin chains for iptables.

+####Class: `iptables::ipv6`

+This class handles the setup of the ip6tables concat target, and the initial fragments required for ip6tables to operate, such as the commit line.

+This class also contains variables used by classes and defines under the iptables::ipv6 namespace, such as information about builtin chains for ip6tables.

 ###Defined Types

 ####Define: `iptables::ipv4::chain`